Hellraiser: Judgment: Critical response

-The film was compared favorably to the franchise's earlier sequels, with Brad Miska of Bloody Disgusting calling it "the most authentic Hellraiser since Bloodline".
-Collider's Haleigh Foutch praised its attempt to expand its universe instead of copying what was previously done, but found its execution sloppy due to a low budget and "pedestrian" human drama.
-Forbes critic Luke Y. Thompson wrote that it integrated the earth and hell scenes more effectively than previous sequels and praised the additional mythology as "the best attempt since the early, more [Clive] Barker-infused theatrical films to deliver a coherent cosmology".
-He criticized the suggested retail price of the release, recommending it for Hellraiser fans.
-Although Miska found Judgment "sluggish", the presence of a purpose is a relief: "Everything comes full circle in the final moments, adding an entirely new dimension to the [...] franchise".
-He observed that the film is "solely for Hellraiser apologists".
+The film was favorably compared to the franchise's earlier sequels, with Brad Miska of Bloody Disgusting calling it "the most authentic Hellraiser since Bloodline."
+Collider's Haleigh Foutch praised its attempt to expand the Hellraiser universe, but found the execution sloppy due to a low budget and "pedestrian" human drama.
+Forbes critic Luke Y. Thompson wrote that it integrated the Earth and Hell scenes more effectively than previous sequels and praised the additional mythology as "the best attempt since the early, more [Clive] Barker-infused theatrical films to deliver a coherent cosmology."
+However, he criticized the suggested retail price of the release, recommending it only for Hellraiser fans.
+Although Miska found Judgment "sluggish", he noted the narrative served its purpose as a lead-in to the finale: "Everything comes full circle in the final moments, adding an entirely new dimension to the Hellraiser franchise," yet the film is "solely for Hellraiser apologists."